omgnetwork/ewallet/README.md

 ## Dependencies

 - [PostgreSQL](https://www.postgresql.org/): PostgreSQL is used to store most of the data for the eWallet API and local ledger.

-- [RabbitMQ](https://www.rabbitmq.com/): RabbitMQ is used to exchange messages between the eWallet and the other applications (local ledger, request logger, etc).

 - [Libsodium](https://github.com/jedisct1/libsodium): Sodium is a new, easy-to-use software library for encryption, decryption, signatures, password hashing and more.
 It is used to hash and encrypt/decrypt sensitive data.